 - Flower stem (not just the florets) of broccoli and cauliflower heads

 - Parsley roots

 - The aforementioned watermelon rind

 Many plants have edible leaves too, although most of them are eaten cooked not raw.
 So what vegetable leaves are edible?
 Well, lots of veggie plants have edible leaves.
 In Asian and African cuisines, sweet potato leaves have long been popular ingredients in coconut sauces and peanut stews.
 A good source of vitamins and full of fiber, sweet potato leaves add a much-needed nutrition boost.

 The leaves of these plants are edible too:

 - English and Southern peas

-And if you haven’t explored the delights of stuffed squash blossoms, I highly recommend you do!
+If you haven’t explored the delights of stuffed squash blossoms, I highly recommend you do!
 This blossom is delicious, as are numerous other edible flowers from calendula to nasturtium.
 Many of us snip off the blossoms of our basil plants to engender a bushier plant and allow all its energy to go into producing those delicious leaves, but don’t discard them!
 Use the basil blooms in tea or foods that you would normally flavor with basil.
-The flavor from the dainty buds is just a more delicate version of the leaves’ robust flavor and perfectly useful — as are the buds from many other herbs.
+The flavor from the dainty buds is just a more delicate version of the leaves’ robust flavor and perfectly useful– as are the buds from many other herbs.